ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Reset Keyword {#ratelimit-reset-keyword}

-The "reset" keyword indicates the number of seconds until the quota associated with the expiring-limit resets.
+The "reset" keyword indicates the number of seconds until the available quota units associated with the expiring-limit resets.

 It is a non-negative Integer compatible with the delay-seconds rule, because: